Music Courses

 MUS425R Studio Piano IV (2 credits)

-Private instruction in piano for non-piano majors.
+Private instruction in piano for non-piano majors and certificate students.
 Enrolled students will have one private 60-minute lesson per week.
 MUS425R may each be repeated for a total of 4 credits.

 MUS451 Senior Recital (0 credits)

-Senior Recital (60 minutes) is required of every BM student majoring in Performance.
-The recital is usually given at the end of the student’s senior year and is open to the public.
+Senior Recital (60 minutes) is required of every BM student majoring in Performance and students working toward a certificate in Music Performance.
+The recital is usually given at the end of the student’s senior or final year and is open to the public.
 Required concurrent courses: MUS421R or MUS422R.
 Pass/No Pass grading scale.

 MUS452 Senior Project (4 credits)